netdata/blog/blog/2023-03-08-split-plugin-packages.md

 Additionally, if you need the nfacct, perf, or slabinfo plugins, or one of the collectors provided by the `charts.d` plugin, you will need to manually install the associated packages.

+#### New installs

+Most new installs should be unaffected by this change.
+There are two exceptions:

+1. If you need the nfacct, perf, or slabinfo plugins, or one of the collectors provided by the `charts.d` plugin, you will need to manually install the associated packages.
+2. If you have your system configured to not install recommended packages by default, then you will need to manually install all the external plugin packages you require (or, alternatively, check the second option above for existing installs to pull in the default set).

 ### If you are using our official RPM packages on most systems

-#### New installs

-New installs should be unaffected by this change unless you need the nfacct, perf, or slabinfo plugins, or one of the collectors provided by the `charts.d` plugin, in which case you will need to manually install the associated packages.

 #### Existing installs